Head and neck cancer

 If you have oropharyngeal cancer, tests are done on the cancer cells to check if it is linked to the human papilloma virus (HPV).
 The results help your doctor plan the most effective treatments for you.
 HPV-related head and neck cancers usually have a good outlook.

 The stage of a cancer describes its size and if it has spread from where it started.

 Staging is slightly different for each type of head and neck cancer.
 Oropharyngeal cancer that are HPV-positive have a separate staging system.

 A doctor decides the grade of the cancer by how the cancer cells look under the microscope.
 This gives an idea of how quickly the cancer may develop.

 Because head and neck cancer is not common, you are usually treated in a specialist head and neck unit.
 A team of specialists will meet to discuss the best possible treatment for you.
 This is called a multidisciplinary team (MDT).

-Your doctor or cancer specialist or nurse will explain the different treatments and their side effects.
+Your doctor and nurse will explain the benefits and disadvantages of different treatments.
 They will also talk to you about things to consider when making treatment decisions before you agree (consent) to have treatment.
 You and your doctor can decide together on the best treatment for you.